VasilhsVouronikos/CMV/README.md

 DISPLAY DATABASE OUTPUT:<br/>

 The ouput of every query will be written<br/>
-in queries.txt show the user can see the <br/>
+in queries.txt,so the user can see the <br/>
 database output for every avaliable question<br/>